danielabar/meblog/src/markdown/datadog-heroku-rails.md

 Note that I use [iTerm with zsh and oh-my-zsh](../how-i-setup-my-terminal) and the above technique has only been tested on this particular setup.

 ## TODO
-* WIP main content from `blog-research/datadog-rails-heroku-draft-from-notes.md` AND `blog-research/datadog-rails-heroku.md`
-* Should the "Rails Instrumentation" be split up into two sub-sections for gem installation and config initializer?
-* Assumptions: familiarity with running a Rails app on Heroku, and heroku cli installed and authenticated
-* Define what is a buildpack and link to Heroku docs: https://docs.datadoghq.com/agent/basic_agent_usage/heroku/
-* Command to list buildpacks after agent is installed, to confirm it's there - get command and example output from work laptop
-* Note: all the heroku commands shown here include the `-a` flag to specify the app name, this is necessary if you host multiple apps on heroku, or even if its logically one app, if you have a separate app for staging (eg: my-app-staging) vs production (eg: my-app).
-If you only have a single app on heroku, the `-a` flag can be left out.
-* Explain about `/app` for DD prerun path is Heroku level `/app` folder, NOT the Rails `/app` folder!
-  * Get `tree` output of top level from work laptop
 * Nice to have: a visual showing how the components fit together: Heroku dynos, DD agent installed on dyno and sending host metrics, datadog gem installed as part of Rails app and sending instrumentation data to DD agent, DD site receiving metrics from DD agent.
   * See WIP `tech/blog-research/rails-heroku-datadog/mermaid4.html`
 * After dyno metadata enabled, maybe show expectation that now a bunch of `HEROKU_...` env vars should be populated? (get example from work laptop, make generic if necessary)
 * Aside: telemetry data will show the database queries executed by the Rails app, but PostgreSQL monitoring is an additional service that has to be paid for if you want it, and involves another whole set of steps to setup.
 And some challenges given that the PG add-on for Heroku is a managed service, i.e. you can't just ssh in there and modify the conf file.
 My team isn't using this at the moment, so perhaps a topic for a future blog post.
-* Explain a little more about what auto instrument does, try to find it in the dd-trace-rb repo on GitHub
+* Explain a little more about what auto instrument does, try to find it in the dd-trace-rb repo on GitHub: https://github.com/search?q=repo%3ADataDog%2Fdd-trace-rb%20auto_instrument&type=code and https://github.com/DataDog/dd-trace-rb/issues/2343#issuecomment-1299009009
-* Is it really necessary to specify `c.tracing.instrument...` or does auto_instrument already capture all of those?
-I couldn't find it in the dd docs, spend some time searching through the source and issues: https://github.com/search?q=repo%3ADataDog%2Fdd-trace-rb%20auto_instrument&type=code and https://github.com/DataDog/dd-trace-rb/issues/2343#issuecomment-1299009009
 * Add references (get more links from work laptop?) such as
   * https://docs.datadoghq.com/agent/basic_agent_usage/heroku/
   * terminology: https://docs.datadoghq.com/tracing/glossary/